Pipcy/ec327-game/README.md

 # EC327 Final Project - Group 7 - Project APEEP
----

 ## Summary
-### Category
-Animated Game

 ### TL;DR
+Animated Game built in Andriod Studio!
 Our game simulates different aspects of memorable moments from EC327, with an added twist of course!

 ### Description
 Dive into the world of EC327 and get a taste of what it's like.
 Customize your character and explore the classroom.
 You'll be given a chance to demonstrate your machine code skills and test your knowledge of your fellow classmates and peers.
 Be careful when answering machine code questions as getting a question wrong might incur the wrath of Professor Trachtenberg.
 Compete with other players for a place in the leaderboard.

+### Download/Clone Instructions
-See the EC327 Simulator for Dummies pdf for user instruction and the [google doc](https://docs.google.com/document/d/1GzOz6lCIO9-j1esVCNZ64J18vl1_PMV1DgRqveJSo84/edit?usp=sharing) for installation instructions.
+See the [google doc](https://docs.google.com/document/d/1GzOz6lCIO9-j1esVCNZ64J18vl1_PMV1DgRqveJSo84/edit?usp=sharing) for installation instructions and the "EC327 Simulator for Dummies" pdf for user instructions.

+---

 ## Authors
 ### Group members
 Member name - Wiki Name - bu email:
+Pippi Pi        - PiyuPi            - ppp@bu.edu
 Ankita Tiwari   - AnkitaTiwari      - ankita04@bu.edu
-Pippi Pi        - PiyuPi            - ppp@bu.edu
 Elena Berrios   - ElenaBerrios      - eberrios@bu.edu
 Ethan Liang     - EthanLiang        - ethanl66@bu.edu
 Pranav Shrihari - PranavShrihari    - pranavsh@bu.edu